 The older your accounts are, the better your score will be because it shows lenders that you have experience handling credit.
 So don’t close your oldest accounts unless you absolutely need to and avoid opening too many new accounts at one time.

-There are 2 different types of inquiries that lenders can make on your credit report.
+There are two different types of inquiries that lenders can make on your credit report.
 Soft inquiries are what companies use to determine whether or not you’re prequalified for a credit or loan offer and what you do when you check your own credit score – these don’t show up on your credit report.

 Here are a few commonly overlooked elements that may be affecting your credit score: